-This final virtual gathering of the 2019-20 Complete Tennessee Leadership Institute (CTLI) program will focus on supporting postsecondary completion for all students.
-The latter half of the gathering will also have time for cohort members to develop and discuss their personalized action plans.
+This third virtual gathering of the 2020-21 Complete Tennessee Leadership Institute (CTLI) program will focus on supporting postsecondary completion for all students.
 These topics build on the themes of the first CTLI meeting, which focused on equity and quality of access to higher education, as well as the second meeting that focused on supporting student success in persistence and completion.